 “No one’s crazy, fat boy, I am just one with the wind,” I said.

 Focused, more comfortable, standing in my pose, I took a deep breath and exhaled.
-If the fight that was about to happen were a scene in a karate movie, this would be the part of the film where I glow like Bruce Leroy from Last Dragon.
+If the fight that was about to happen were a scene in a karate movie, this would be the part of the film where I glow like Bruce Lee in Last Dragon.
 I was ready to strike.

 “Come get this whooping!
 My foot must become one with your behind.”